HashNuke/elixir-users/docs/how-to-add-meetup.md

 # How to add a meetup

-* Copy paste the below code, as another element of the `features` key, in the `elixir-users.geojson` file
+* Copy paste the below code, as another element of the `features` key, in the `elixir-meetups.geojson` file

 **Limits:** `name` is REQUIRED. `url` and `twitter` are optional.
 Incase your meetup group has a github organisation, then feel free to add that.